marchof/java-almanac/site/content/features/typepatterns.md

 ---
-title: Pattern Matching for switch (JEP 427)
+title: Pattern Matching for switch (JEP 441)
 copyright: Cay S. Horstmann 2022.
 All rights reserved.
-jep: 427
+jep: 441
-jdkversion: 19
+jdkversion: 21
 ---

-Pattern matching for switch expressions and statements appeared as a preview feature in Java 17 ([JEP 406](https://openjdk.java.net/jeps/406)) and Java 18 ([JEP 420](https://openjdk.java.net/jeps/420)).
-This article covers the third round of preview in Java 19 ([JEP 427](https://openjdk.java.net/jeps/427)).
+Pattern matching for switch expressions and statements appeared as a preview feature in Java 17 ([JEP 406](https://openjdk.java.net/jeps/406)), Java 18 ([JEP 420](https://openjdk.java.net/jeps/420)), Java 19 ([JEP 427](https://openjdk.java.net/jeps/427)), and Java 20 ([JEP 433](https://openjdk.java.net/jeps/433)).
+This article covers the final specification which is part of Java 21 ([JEP 441](https://openjdk.java.net/jeps/441)).
 The feature is mostly straightforward, with a few sharp edges.
 At the end of each section is a “sandbox” with somewhat contrived code to try out the syntax variations.

 ## Type Checks with Switch